derwyddon/linkedin_post_comments_analyzer/README.md

 3) email crawler from post comments

-THE CLI Format:
+The CLI Format:
-    Analyze linkedin postcomments infile and returns excel with processed information and image profiles
+    Analyze linkedin post comments infile and returns excel with processed information and image profiles
     $ python linkedin_comment_analyzer.py analyze infile imageoutdir timedate --debug=no
         infile      -file with the post comments
         imageoutdir -dir to store the profile images [subdir images]